(Process Gases are Air, Ar, O2, CO2, sCO2, N2, Syn-Gas, CH4, H2, CO, Steam and many more). Many specialty patented designs.

 Allowed Air/Gas Inputs: Air/Gas from compressor or blower or fan may be attached (varies by model).
 Some Airtorch models also accept high temperature feed gas as an input.
 Airtorch™ models are highly efficient electric process heaters (inline, cross line and independently standing models are offered).
 DPF models have very low pressure drop associated with them.
 Inputs such as Gas Cylinders, Compressors, Blowers and even fans may be used depending on the model.

-Every MHI Airtorch has a maximum power rating, a maximum temperature and a pressure rating (if rated to higher than 1 atmospheric pressure).
+Every MHI Airtorch has a maximum power rating, a maximum temperature and a pressure rating (if rated to higher than 1 atmospheric pressure i.e. the GTA models).
 Please follow the curve on Easy Design Criterion while operating safely within the device ratings.
 The power should be fixed close to the rated power.
 Please observe limits with care.
 Please maintain a low flow cutoff sensor if used close to the highest rated temperature.
-MHI Airtorch models are provided with multiple control and safety thermocouples and other safety devices.
+MHI Airtorch models are provided with multiple control and safety thermocouples plus other safety devices.

 Ans: The Air torch units accept all inputs.
 The most important issue is to not fall below the minimum SCFM rating or temperature for the maximum rated power.
 Fans are employed when the drop in pressure of the system is no greater than approximately 10-50 in. w.c.